 5.18.1.7 If a Market Participant has not Commenced Repair of its Generator by the last day of the month which contains the 180th day of the Forced Outage, the Generator’s Forced Outage shall expire on the last day of the month which contains the 180th day of the Forced Outage.
+If the Generator in a Forced Outage is an ESR that participates as a component of a HSR, then the ISO will not consider any information that becomes available to it after the 150th day of the Forced Outage in determining whether the Market Participant timely Commenced Repair.

 The Forced Outage of a Generator that Commenced Repair but ceased or unreasonably delayed the Generator’s repair shall terminate on the last day of the month containing the date that the Market Participant ceased or unreasonably delayed the repair.
-The ISO will determine a Market Participant has unreasonably delayed the repair of its Generator if such delay would not have been included in a Credible Repair Plan from a supplier experiencing the situation which caused the Market Participant to delay the repair of its Generator.
+If the reconfiguration of a HSR’s component Generators to participate in the markets as independent Generators ceases, or is unreasonably delayed, then the affected Generators will enter an ICAP Ineligible Forced Outage on the last day of the month containing the date that the Market Participant ceased or unreasonably delayed the reconfiguration.
+The ISO will determine a Market Participant has unreasonably delayed the repair or reconfiguration of its Generator(s) if such delay would not have been included in a Credible Repair Plan from a supplier experiencing the situation which caused the Market Participant to delay the repair or reconfiguration of its Generator(s).

 5.18.1.8 Upon the expiration or termination of a Generator’s Forced Outage, the Generator shall be in an ICAP Ineligible Forced Outage unless the Generator has been Retired by the Market Participant.

+If the Forced Outage of an ESR that participates as a component of a HSR expires or terminates and, as a result, that ESR enters an ICAP Ineligible Forced Outage, then the ISO shall not permit the HSR to participate in the ISO-Administered Markets after the last day of the month which contains the 180th day of the ESR’s Forced Outage and the remaining Generators that are components of the same HSR shall enter an ICAP Ineligible Forced Outage on that date, unless the Market Participant has Commenced Repair to repair the ESR or to reconfigure its HSR’s remaining Generators to permit them to participate in the markets as independent Generators.
+The rules in Section 5.18.1.7 apply if the Market Participant ceases or unreasonably delays repair (including reconfiguration) after the last day of the month which contains the 180th day of the ESR component’s Forced Outage.
+If the abandoned or unreasonably delayed repair plan was to restore the ESR component to service, then all of the HSR’s component Generators will enter an ICAP Ineligible Forced Outage on the date that the ESR’s Forced Outage terminates.

+The other Generators that participated in the HSR may each return to the markets to independently participate as an Intermittent Power Resource or as a Limited Control Run-of-River Hydro Resource when they are able to satisfy all requirements for independent participation, including ISO registration requirements, and the ISO is able to incorporate them into its market models.

 5.18.2 ICAP Ineligible Forced Outage